Tunneling Under a House vs Cutting Slabs for Repairs

 Myth: Insurance companies prefer tunneling.

-Fact Insurance companies prefer the solution that costs the least.
+Fact: Insurance companies prefer the solution that costs the least.
 Advanced Foundation Repair offers home repairs from the foundation up including foundation repair, plumbing, and general construction services.
 Advanced Foundation Repair has specialized in solving the foundation repair needs of Texas homeowners for over 100 years.
 Advanced Foundation Repair’s reputation assures customers that they will receive prompt honest and reliable service.
-Visit http://www.foundationrepairs.com for information on Advanced Foundation Repair’s services, home owner tips and DIY white papers or watch this tunneling under a house video to see how tunneling is done.
+Visit https://www.foundationrepairs.com for information on Advanced Foundation Repair’s services, home owner tips and DIY white papers or watch this tunneling under a house video to see how tunneling is done.

 Steel Piling Fitting